Find Your Perfect School

 Students interested in the program will learn about the fundamental functions and management practices related to property management in residential areas.

 - Property Management Law

 - Florida Real Estate Law

 - Management Of Specialized Housing

-Graduates will have the opportunity to earn certifications needed in the industry, such as the Certified Apartment Manager (CAM) certification and National Apartment Leasing Professional (NALP) certificate.
+Graduates will have the opportunity to earn certifications needed in the industry, such as the Certified Apartment Manager (CAM) certification and the National Apartment Leasing Professional (NALP) certificate.
 Once students earn these certifications, they can prove their competency in the job market and become community association managers.